AMIGAS: Promoting Cervical Cancer Screening among Hispanic Women and Latinas

 Researchers at CDC, Texas Tech University Paul L. Foster School of Medicine, and the University of Texas School of Public Health combined efforts to conduct formative research, design materials and methodology, and evaluate a trial.2,3 Researchers held focus groups with more than 500 women of Mexican origin in the El Paso area and surveyed 200 women at the U.S. Mexico border near El Paso, Texas.
 They asked women about their healthcare experiences, knowledge about cancer, and feelings regarding Papanicolaou (Pap) tests.

 Results from the research highlighted knowledge, cultural, language, and structural barriers to cervical cancer screening.
 The AMIGAS team, which included multidisciplinary researchers, healthcare administrators, and promotoras, looked to The Community Guide for evidence-based recommendations to help them address these barriers and increase cervical cancer screening.
-They determined that one-on-one education and small media interventions delivered by promotoras would be appropriate strategies to increase cervical cancer screening among Hispanic women.
+They determined that one-on-one education and small media interventions delivered by promotoras would be appropriate strategies to increase cervical cancer screening among Hispanic women and Latinas.

 Results were also used to inform the AMIGAS program and create materials in English and Spanish.
 Materials included a flip chart, a video, handouts, an instruction guide for promotoras, a guide for promotora administrators, and a “Promise to Myself” or “Mi Promesa” worksheet.
 These materials were developed using behavioral theories and community-based participatory research principles.
 A community advisory group was engaged at every step in material development and provided important guidance about the content, messages, and appearance of the intervention materials.